USPS Shipping only $5! 🚚 Order Today!

 What is the Best Angle to Sharpen a Butcher Knife?

-The optimal angle to sharpen a butcher knife typically ranges between 15 to 20 degrees per side.
+The optimal angle to sharpen a butcher knife typically ranges between 15 and 20 degrees per side.
 This angle balances sharpness and durability, which is suitable for the versatile cutting tasks a butcher knife is designed for.

 How Often Should You Sharpen Your Butcher Knife?